MENU

 Prof. Cristina Luceri, Prof. Lisa Giovannelli, Dr. Elisabetta Bigagli

-Preclinical research: pharmaco-toxicological evaluation of synthetic molecules and extracts of natural origin in terms of cellular toxicity, intestinal absorption according to EMA, ICH M9 guidelines, gastro-protective activity, modulation of inflammation, oxidative stress and definition of the mechanism of action.
+Preclinical research: pharmacotoxicological evaluation of synthetic molecules and natural extracts regarding cellular toxicity, intestinal absorption according to EMA/ICH M9 guidelines, gastro-protective activity, modulation of inflammation, oxidative stress, and mechanism of action.
+Projects are conducted on cellular models such as Caco-2 on transwells, reconstructed Episkin epithelia, human keratinocytes, human dermal fibroblasts, murine macrophages, and tumor cell lines.

-Pharmacovigilance and pharmacoepidemiology
+Pharmacovigilance and Pharmacoepidemiology

 Prof. Alfredo Vannacci, Dr. Niccolò Lombardi, Dr. Giada Crescioli, Eng.
 Roberto Bonaiuti